Natural Deodorant Review!

 My Natural Deodorant Rankings

 I hope you enjoy my video (watch above!) and rankings chart, which cover a slew of sticks (and rocks, and sprays, and creams—whew!).
 The natural deodorants I tested are all free of the harsh toxic chemicals and are cruelty-free.
 I ranked the deodorants a few ways: How well they worked for me, how enjoyable they were to use (sticky? chalky? silky?), and how they rated at EWG’s Skin Deep database.
 Though I tested over 15 products, I only included the top 9 because many of the others ranked too high at skindeep (over a 3 rating).
-Download my Natural Deodorant Rankings chart here!
+Download my Natural Deodorant Rankings chart below!

 Have I mentioned that there’s a bear in today’s video?
 Don’t miss it!

-Have you found the perfect natural deodorant?
+Now I want to hear from you: Have you found the perfect natural deodorant?
 Share your successes (and failures) in the comments below!

 Peace & healthy pits,